bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 But inside of that output, there is a public key, that is the person who owns the UTXO.
 And through some cryptographic trickery that's very similar to Taproot, they add another hash inside of this new UTXO.
 And inside of this new hash there they point to an output where they want a certain amount of these coins to move.
-So they would point to, let's say I was buying $1,000 worth of USD Tether.
+Let's say I was buying $1,000 worth of USD Tether.
-I would have to give an output to the USD Tether people, and then when they spend their output, they will point back to me with the committed data.
-And they say, "Okay, now $1,000 is inside of Ruben's UTXO."
+I would have to give an output to the USD Tether people, and then when they spend their output, they will point back to me with the committed data, and they say, "Okay, now $1,000 are inside of Ruben's UTXO".

 Aaron van Wirdum: 00:24:59

 Who else can read this?
 Can I read this?
-How do I know this transfer happens
+How do I know this transfer happened?

 Ruben Somsen: 00:25:04

 This is a hidden transfer in the sense that it's a commitment that's hidden inside of the public key.
-The USD Tether people need to show the commitment to me so I can open a commitment, they can open a commitment and I can show the commitment to you.
-And it can prove that I have 1000 of these USD Tether coins.
+The USD Tether people need to show the commitment to me so I can open a commitment, they can open a commitment and I can show the commitment to you, and it can prove that I have 1000 of these USD Tether coins.
-And that's what I would have to do if I let's say if I want to then send $100 to you Aaron, then I would have to show that data.
+And that's what I would have to do if I want to then send $100 to you Aaron, then I would have to show that data.
 And that is the entire story of the client-side validation.
 The entire history of the coin, in this case, the coins were created, then the coins were sent to me.
 I would have to show that entire history to you.
-And once you see the history, you're satisfied, you see that this is correct.
-Ruben DOES have 1000 of these USD Tether coins.
+And once you see the history and you're satisfied, you see (that) this is correct, Ruben DOES have 1000 of these USD Tether coins.
 Only then will you accept another 100 from me.

 Sjors Provoost: 00:25:54

 And this is kind of nice because it creates a really selective privacy thing.
 Aaron, you can see that you really got the 100 because you get all the history you need to confirm that.
-So from the 1 million you see that 1000 was sent to Ruben and from that 1000; 100 was sent to you.
+So from the 1 million you see that 1000 was sent to Ruben and from that 1000, 100 was sent to you.
 You can see all that.
 But what happened to the rest of that 1 million you cannot see.
-I guess the only thing you'll be able to see is that 1 million minus 1,000 was sent somewhere else.
+I guess the only thing you'll be able to see is that 1 million minus 1000 was sent somewhere else.
-So it didn't increase, but you can't see what happened after that.
+So it wasn't increase, but you can't see what happened after that.
 You can imagine history as a giant tree of transactions, but you only get everything that leads to your little branch in the universe.

 Aaron van Wirdum: 00:26:34